DaftMobile/ios4beginners_autumn2017/README.md

 6. Models communicate with controllers by notifications (see [`NotificationCenter`](https://developer.apple.com/documentation/foundation/notificationcenter)) (to inform about updates) or by completion [**closures**](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html).

 ###### Examples:
 During this class we've built two sample apps.
 They both utilize the MVC approach, which works perfectly here.
-Check out our [Smile App](./Class%203/Smile), and our [Button Counter](./Class%203/ButtonCounter) app.
+Check out our [Button Counter](./Class%203/ButtonCounter) app.

 In case you're wondering if MVC is a real life example: in heavier apps like [RocketLuncher](https://itunes.apple.com/app/id1167572430) we use MVVM design pattern.
 It separates UI actions from model actions and model manipulation, which is very useful in bigger apps.